autopkg/bkerns-recipes/README.md

 ####EMCSyncplicity

-Download, Munki, and Pkg recipes for EMC Syncplicity client.
+Download, JSS, Munki, and Pkg recipes for EMC Syncplicity client.
 Munki and Pkg recipes include a preinstall script that removes an existing version prior to install, and a postinstall script that copies first-run files into place to prevent admin prompting and disables software update check and notifications.

 ####EMCSyncplicitySSO